 In the same fight with the wolf, Diaz is knocked into the fire.
 However, he does not catch fire, nor is he burned.

 The first man to die is attacked by a wolf that leaps at him, hitting him in the chest and knocking him flat.
-Wolves attack the throat or the perineum (the tender area between testicles and sphincter) so that victims bleed to death while they keep a safe distance.
-Instead, wolves attack arms and legs in this film.
+Wolves attack the throat or the perineum (the tender area between testicles and sphincter) so that victims bleed to death while wolves stand at a safe distance and wait.
+Contrary to nature, wolves attack arms and legs in this film.

 In "The Grey", What Happened to Ottway's Wife:

 As the movie progresses, we find tacit references to Ottway's wife.
 In an early scene, he is writing a letter to her.
 In the letter, he says, "you left me."
 This implies Ottway is divorced.
 In the letter, Ottway explains to his wife why he chose the work he chose.
 He says he cannot wait to see her again.
 In the following scene, he boards a plane for Juneau.
 There is an assumption (at least on my part) that he is returning to civilization, and that he has a desire to see her.

 Before Ottway has any opportunity to see Juneau, the plane crashes in wolf territory.
 As the trek to find safety continues, periodic flashbacks to Ottway lying on a bed of clean white sheets with his wife show her saying, "Don't be afraid."
 Again, the viewer's most obvious understanding is that Ottway is receiving instruction from his subconscious in the image of his wife (or in some supernatural way.)